greenboxal/doggohub/doc/administration/container_registry.md

       path: shared/registry
     ```

-1. Save the file and [restart GitLab][] for the changes to take effect.
+1. Save the file and [restart DoggoHub][] for the changes to take effect.

 ## Container Registry storage driver

 You can configure the Container Registry to use a different storage backend by
 configuring a different storage driver.
-By default the GitLab Container Registry
+By default the DoggoHub Container Registry
 is configured to use the filesystem driver, which makes use of [storage path](#container-registry-storage-path)
 configuration.